FREE Case Evaluation

 Common Virginia white-collar crimes (theft) involve embezzlement [Section 18.2-111], employee theft of goods or money.
 This crime can be charged as either as felony or misdemeanor embezzlement.
 Another category of while collar crime involves theft through the use of forged or bad checks (also as petit or grand larceny) [Section 18.2-181].
 Forging another’s signature on a check is a class 5 felony [Section 18.2-172].

 The federal government also aggressively pursues healthcare [18 U.S. Code Section 1347], income tax [26 U.S. Code Section 7201] and securities fraud [18 U.S. Code Section 1348].
 Identity theft is also hotly pursued in both federal [18 U.S.C.
 Section 1028] and Commonwealth [Section 18.2-186.3] courts.
-Bankruptcy fraud [when federal investigators believe petitioners are hiding assets from creditors (and fraudulently using the court to do it).
+Bankruptcy fraud charges may be pursued if federal investigators believe petitioners are hiding assets from creditors (and fraudulently using the court to do it).
+A Richmond criminal lawyer who is admitted to practice in federal court can help with both state and federal charges.

 Consult with a Richmond Criminal Defense Attorney